 A lot of companies and software products are listed on various listing sites for their company, software review sites, and hiring websites.
 So, you can always head out to these top websites in each of these categories to find email addresses.

 Some of these are Crunchbase, Glassdoor, Angellist, Gartner, and similarly others.

 Let’s take an example of how to find out email addresses from Crunchbase.
 Crunchbase has varied options to search via Company name, People, Investors, and many more.
 But, among these, there are chances to find generic email addresses under the Company segment.

 That said, Crunchbase and other such company listing sites can be your source to generic email addresses and employee names.
 Combine this data with the above tips & tricks to complete your research.

-After our research, we have put out those tools, tips & tricks with examples to find anyone’s email address on the web.
-So, if you’re a marketer or sales rep handling vast outreach campaigns, head out to the section of tools to find an email address and see how seamlessly they populate your CRM of your choice.
+After our research, we have put out those tools, tips & tricks with examples to find someone’s email address on the web.
+So, if you’re a marketer or sales rep handling vast outreach campaigns, head out to the section of tools to find email addresses and see how seamlessly they populate your CRM of your choice.

-And, if you’ve got any tricks that have worked for you to find someone’s email address, reach out to us via email (using these tips you should find me) and we’ll be happy to feature you!
+And, if you’ve got any tricks that have worked for you to find someone’s email address, reach out to us via email (find me via the above tips) and we’ll be happy to feature you!